-Tutorial (optional): The tutorial deliverable is an optional end-product that many teams commonly create to provide to their partners.
-It can guide individuals how to copy the methodology, how to acquire data, or any piece of the project deemed fitting.
+Tutorial (optional): The tutorial deliverable is an optional end product that many teams commonly create to provide to their partners.
+It can guide individuals how to replicate the methodology, how to acquire data, or any piece of the project deemed fitting.

-One Pager / Brochure (optional): The brochure deliverable serves the purpose of collecting the project information and visually appealing imagery that can be later used in annual reports, DEVELOP brochures, and conference materials.
+One Pager / Brochure (optional): The brochure deliverable serves the purpose of collecting the project information and visually appealing imagery that can be later used by both DEVELOP and project partners in annual reports, brochures, and conference materials.
 The brochure allows for the submission of material that can be used for future outreach activities.